freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/look-and-say-sequence.md

 ## Description
 <section id='description'>
-The  <a href="https://en.wikipedia.org/wiki/Look and say sequence">Look and say sequence</a>  is a recursively defined sequence of numbers studied most notably by  <a href="https://en.wikipedia.org/wiki/John Horton Conway">John Conway</a>.
+The  <a href="https://en.wikipedia.org/wiki/Look and say sequence" target="_blank">Look and say sequence</a>  is a recursively defined sequence of numbers.
 Sequence Definition
 <ul><li>Take a decimal number</li>
 <li><span>Look</span> at the number, visually grouping consecutive runs of the same digit.</li>